linode/apl-docs/docs/for-ops/console/dashboard.md

 ---
 slug: dashboard
-title: Team Dashboard
+title: Platform Dashboard
 sidebar_label: Dashboard
 ---

-The team dashboard gives a global overview of information most relevant to the team.
+The platform dashboard gives a global overview of information most relevant to the team.
+In the top bar, select the View: `platform`.

 ## Prerequisites